Mad Max 2: Plot

-Max refuses Papagallo's entreaty to accompany the settlers to a fabled northern paradise, opting instead to collect his fuel and leave.
+Max refuses Pappagallo's entreaty to accompany the settlers to a fabled northern paradise, opting instead to collect his fuel and leave.
 Wez catches him using Humungus's nitrous oxide-equipped vehicle and causes him to crash.
-A Marauder kills Max's dog and is about to kill the seriously-injured Max when a Marauder named Toadie attempts to siphon the fuel from the Pursuit Special's tanks, triggering the car to self-destruct.
+A Marauder kills Max's dog and is about to kill the seriously injured Max when Marauder Toadie attempts to siphon the fuel from the tanks of Max's car, triggering the vehicle to self-destruct.
 Left for dead, Max is rescued by the Gyro Captain and returned to the compound.

 Despite his injuries, Max insists on driving the repaired truck during the escape.
-His support consists of the Gyro Captain, Papagallo in a separate vehicle, three of the settlers on the outside of the armoured tanker, and the Feral Kid, who jumps on the truck as it is leaving.
+His support consists of the Gyro Captain, Pappagallo in a separate vehicle, three of the settlers on the outside of the armoured tanker, and the Feral Kid, who jumps on the truck as it is leaving.
 The marauders pursue the tanker, allowing the remaining settlers to flee their compound in a caravan of smaller vehicles after rigging the refinery to explode.

-Papagallo and the three settlers are killed and the Gyro Captain is shot down.
+Pappagallo and the three settlers are killed and the Gyro Captain is shot down.
 Max turns the truck around and, as he is fighting with Wez, Humungus collides with the truck head on, killing Wez and himself.
-The truck rolls off the road and the surviving marauders survey the scene and leave.
-As Max carries the Feral Kid from the wrecked tanker, he sees sand, not oil, leaking from the tank.
-The Gyro Captain drives up and takes Max and the Feral Kid to rendezvous with the settlers, who transported the fuel in oil drums inside their vehicles.
+The truck rolls off the road and the surviving marauders survey the scene, only to abandon their chase when they see the tanker leaking sand and not gas.
+As Max carries the Feral Kid from the wrecked tanker, he inspects the sand pouring out.
+The Gyro Captain drives up and the two share a grin as Max realises the tanker was a diversion the whole time.
+They rendezvous with the settlers, who transported the fuel in oil drums inside their vehicles.

-The Gyro Captain succeeds Papagallo as leader of the settlers and takes them north.
-The Feral Kid, revealing himself as the film's narrator, relates that he became "Chief of the Great Northern Tribe" when he grew up.
-The surviving caravan of smaller vehicles is carrying the gasoline, the tanker truck having always been a decoy.
-The adult voice of the Feral Kid concludes by saying that he never saw the Road Warrior again.
+The Gyro Captain succeeds Pappagallo as leader of the settlers and takes them north.
+The grown Feral Kid, "Chief of the Great Northern Tribe," reveals in voice-over that he never saw "the Road Warrior" again.